rkyzk/ecopost/README.md

 Members can write their own stories and submit them for evaluation<br>
 Members can edit and delete comments<br>
 Members can update or delete their posts before submitting them<br>

+## Wireframes
+Wireframes for the app can be found [here.](https://wireframe.cc/pro/pp/873798723651976) Please click on "Homepage" in the upper left corner to see wireframes of each page of the app.

 ## Notes on Design
 The overall appearance is kept simple and clean in order to avoid interfering with various colors that the featured images will bring in.